XENO2410/supply-chain-management/README.md

 - **GET** `/api/analytics` - Retrieve analytics data related to shipments.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request for any feature you would like to add or improve.

 ### Key Updates:

 - Updated the backend technology stack to reflect the use of PostgreSQL hosted on Supabase instead of SQLite.
-- Included instructions for setting up environment variables necessary for connecting to the PostgreSQL database.
 - Adjusted the backend setup instructions to use `gunicorn` for running the application in production, which is a more suitable choice for deployment environments like Render.